ShizheLi/git/README.md

 Git tracks changes of files.

-This is a dev branch.
+This is a feature branch.